mindsdb/open-sigmoid/docs/source/index.rst

 .. warning:: If ``python`` default to python2.x on your environment use ``python3`` and ``pip3`` instead

-Currently, the preferred environment for working with sigmoid is Visual Studio Code, a popular Python IDE.
-However, any IDE should work.
-While we don't have guides for those, please feel free to use the following section as a template for VSCode, or to contribute your own tips and tricks to set up other IDEs.

 Setting up a VSCode environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^